-- C. Faculty Member Compensation for Work for Hire - 1.
-A faculty member who negotiates to produce a work for hire shall be compensated for the development of that work in accordance with a completed Intellectual Property Agreement (IPA), unless he or she voluntarily agrees in writing to waive compensation. - 2.
-The amount of compensation will be recommended by the immediate supervisor in consultation with the faculty member.
-The Vice President of Academic and Student Affairs will make the final decision regarding compensation. - 3.
+C. Faculty Member Compensation for Work for Hire

+- 1. A faculty member who negotiates to produce a work for hire shall be compensated for the development of that work in accordance with a completed Intellectual Property Agreement (IPA), unless he or she voluntarily agrees in writing to waive compensation. - 2.
 When the College agrees to pay a faculty member for the production of work for hire, the parties involved will complete an Intellectual Property Agreement (IPA) between the College and the faculty member involved (see Appendix P).
 This IPA must specify the additional payment to be given the faculty member and the specific conditions applying to the production and future use of the work.
-A copy of all agreements shall be supplied to the PSCFA Board. - 4.
-The intellectual property rights of the faculty member, as stipulated in the IPA, shall be transferable to the faculty member's heirs upon the death of the faculty member. - D. Remediation Related to a Work Produced
+A copy of all agreements shall be supplied to the PSCFA Board. - 3.
+The intellectual property rights of the faculty member, as stipulated in the IPA, shall be transferable to the faculty member's heirs upon the death of the faculty member.

+D. Remediation Related to a Work Produced